Bogdan-Fai/Business_Analytics00/README.md

 3. Indicate the purpose of the demographic pyramid.
 4. Determine the type of decomposition of the demographic pyramid.
 5. Specify:
-   - How many levels of decomposition it has;
+   - How many levels of decomposition has has?
-   - What are those levels?;
+   - What are those levels?
-   - What criteria are used to categorize each level.
+   - What criteria are used to categorize each level?
 6. Determine the order in which the demographic pyramid is constructed.
 7. Indicate your answers in the turn-in file ex03\_decomposition.docx.